-We strive for happy, healthy collies.All of our collies are normal eyed and most are Non Carriers.
-None of our pups can ever be affected with CEA/CH or PRA due to the health of their parents.
+We strive for happy, healthy collies.All of our collies are normal eyed 5 and 6 way non carriers.
+None of our pups will ever be affected with CEA/CH or PRA due to the health of their parents.
 PRA is addressed further down on this page.
 CEA better known as Collie Eye Anomaly in Collies is a big problem but can be effectively taken care of by the breeder that is willing to learn about it and take action to try to eradicate it from their breeding lines.

 Collies share Collie Eye Anomaly with several other breeds – it’s not just a problem for collies.
 CEA is more technically known as Choroidal Hypoplasia (CH).
 It is a recessively inherited eye disorder that causes abnormal development of the choroid - an important layer of tissue under the retina of the eye.
 This disease is seen most frequently in U.S. collies.
 Since the choroid layer does not develop normally from the start, the primary abnormality can be diagnosed at a very young age.
 Regrettably there is no cure.